 Zones, technically, are all customized implementations of the trigger boxes.
 They make use of overlap shapes that trigger some event either defined in code or through Unreal’s blueprint system.
 Some examples of zones are the puzzle zone, combat zone, and camera zones.
 Each has functionality unique to their purpose which adds to the rigidity of the code structure and ensures a great deal of decoupling between the different zones and their functionality.
 Because zones need to be fully customizable the base zone actually provides very little functionality, which takes the form of OnActorBeginOverlap and OnActorEndOverlap functions that are meant to be overriden for each zones needs.
 From there, each unique zone can be sub-classed to provide more and more functionality while still remaining highly decoupled which adds to the stability of the game as a whole.

-Controller
+Android Controller

 The smartphone is the intended controller for the game, but is not a necessity.
-The smartphone facilitates the puzzle design and interactivity of the game overall (by allowing for touch screen features like drawing, and easy dragging).
-The game in its entirety, however, is a game intended for PC and as such we will allow players a way to play the game without touch screen.
+The smartphone facilitates the puzzle design and interactivity of the game overall, by allowing for touch screen features like drawing, and easy dragging.
+The game in its entirety, however, is a game intended for PC and as such allows players to play the game without a touch screen.
 This version features the same puzzles adjusted for mouse and keyboard controls.

 Apart from the phone being a thematic prop which increases immersion in the game world, the phone also allows for innovative gameplay.
 The second screen allows us to control where the player is looking and how they interact with both screens.
 Horror games often rely on lack of visibility to stress and scare the player.
 Controlling where the player is looking at various moments in the game provides ample opportunity for jump-scares.
 The second screen also allows us to clear up the main screen by moving UI elements to the phone, which the team believes makes the game visually more appealing and immersive.